carlosfrias/apigee-opdk-setup-default-settings/README.md

 OPDK Setup Default Settings
 ===========================

-This role provides a set of default attributes that are persisted to the local Ansible cache and are used to install the Apigee OPDK.
+This role provides a set of default attributes that are persisted to the local Ansible cache and are used to install, configure and maintain Apigee OPDK.

 Requirements
 ------------